 Whilst these instructions have been written for Sunday mattresses, they are generic enough to be followed for any mattress in your house.
 It is a slightly long article, so please bear with us as it will be worth the read -

-Spring mattresses, because of a lot of open space between springs, are a favourite with dust mites.
-High density foam mattresses and especially latex mattress (which are naturally hypo allergenic) are better at keeping the mattress, dust mite free.
+Spring mattresses, because of a lot of open space between springs, are a favorite with dust mites.
+High-density foam mattresses and especially latex mattress (which are naturally hypoallergenic) are better at keeping the mattress, dust mite free.
 We highly recommend a good anti-allergenic coated mattress protector cover to go with your mattress.
-In addition, one needs protect the mattress from liquids and semi solids (bed wetting, coffee/tea, moisturising creams etc.,).
-High humidity is the most favourable breeding ground for dust mites and hence liquid seepage into the mattress is best avoided.
+In addition, one needs to protect the mattress from liquids and semi-solids (bed wetting, coffee/tea, moisturizing creams, etc.).
+High humidity is the most favorable breeding ground for dust mites and hence liquid seepage into the mattress is best avoided.